 But Bert Flitcroft – whose performance at Blackwell’s Writers At The Fringe I reviewed on this website yesterday – was kind enough to send me his as yet unpublished poem Over The Water, and I reprint it here with his permission.
 Like the rest of his work, it’s extremely accessible, and it brought back memories of holidays in Orkney with my wife Katherine over forty years ago.
 I'd like to share it with readers so that they can see why I like his stuff.

 Orkney’s a flat and exposed series of islands, but Over The Water at first focuses on its western cliffs – Hoy, Yesnaby, Marwick Head, perhaps – and the relationship between land and sea.
 Not for the only time, Flitcroft sees the action of the sea on the rocks as a metaphor for marriage: ‘Like a long-married couple, without knowing, Sea and Rock have come to mirror each other."

 Then, after a nod to the farming heartland of the islands, he turns to Orkney’s ancient atmospheric history, its atmosphere, its seals.
 Finally, Flitcroft takes the listener to “the edge of the world, where the Rock succumbs and slips below the waves like a drowning man.”
 There, we stand in silence as we “Breathe in big skies, the isolation, that sense of separateness that comes with islands.”

 It all makes me want to go back again for real.

-Bert Flitcroft's work can be found at his website.
-He has two collections of poems, Singing Puccini, and Thought Apples.
+Bert Flitcroft's has two collections of poems, Singing Puccini, and Thought Apples.